Resonant Electro-optic Imaging for Microscopy at Nanosecond Resolution

 Resonant EO-FLIM allows wide-field lifetime imaging at high frame rates and with the sensitivity required for single-molecule applications.
 We demonstrate initial capabilities for wide-field FLIM-TIRF, single-molecule super-resolution, imaging of fast single-molecule dynamics, and FLIM with high photon throughput.
-We expect that EO-FLIM and resonant electro-optic modulation will enable new forms of time-domain contrast for wide-field microscopy.
+We expect that EO-FLIM and resonant electro-optic modulation will enable time-domain contrast in a variety of wide-field microscopy applications.